demisto/content-docs/content-repo/extra-docs/articles/splunk-add-on.md

 ---
 Supporting add-on for Cortex XSOAR.
 This application enables you to push incidents from Splunk into Cortex XSOAR, according to configurable trigger parameters.

+The add-on is open source.
+Source code is availabe at: https://github.com/demisto/splunk-app .

 ### Prerequisites
 * Splunk version 7.2 or later